convidera/janina-voting-app/README.md

 https://djecrety.ir/

-# Generate self-signed certificates with mkcert for local environment and Let's Encrypt certificates for stage environment.
+## Generate self-signed certificates with mkcert for local environment and Let's Encrypt certificates for stage environment.

-# Set up a local DNS like Dnsmasq (Mac OS) for local environment in order to direct traffic from test domain to localhost.
+## Set up a local DNS like Dnsmasq (Mac OS) for local environment in order to direct traffic from test domain to localhost.

 https://passingcuriosity.com/2013/dnsmasq-dev-osx/

+# Build images:

-# Build frontend and backend images for local environment:
+## Build frontend and backend images for local environment:
 Go to frontend and backend project folders.

 ```bash